PGMY/q2w3-fixed-widget/readme.txt

 From version 2.0 you can customize top and bottom margins (Appearance -> Fixed Widget Options).

+Form version 2.1 you can define custom widget IDs and disable plugin on mobile devices.

 [Watch the demo](http://store.places-finder.com/cp-ajax-post-load).
 Right sidebar, last three widgets.
 Scroll down to the bottom.

 Supported languages: English, Russian

+Mobile detection is based on [Mobile-Detect project](https://github.com/serbanghita/Mobile-Detect/).

 == Installation ==